-Applicants applying for the English language arts endorsement are expected to have a:
+Applicants applying for the English language arts endorsement typically come from:

 Entrance Test Requirement

-UOTeach requires a passing Oregon Educator Licensing Assessment (ORELA) English Language Arts test for admissions.
+UOTeach requires passing the National Evaluation Series (NES), Oregon Educator Licensing Assessment (ORELA) English Language Arts test for admission.

 Applicants are encouraged to take the English test early in the application process.

-The test may be taken on campus or at any other testing facility available through ORELA.
+The test may be taken on campus or at any other testing facility available through NES/ORELA.
 The test may be taken multiple times, but admission cannot be finalized without a passing score.

 English Language Arts #301 ORELA: Passing Score = 220

-Out-of-state applicants must take the ORELA subject area test.
-The Oregon Teacher Standards and Practices Commission (TSCP) will not accept any test outside of ORELA for students from in-state licensure programs.
+The Oregon Teacher Standards and Practices Commission (TSCP) will not accept any test outside of NES/ORELA for students from in-state licensure programs.

 Looking for Study Materials?